arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

    ### Extended Use cases of Chef Habitat
    1. [Chef Habitat](https://downloads.chef.io/tools/habitat) Artificats
       - Major advantage of [Chef Habitat](https://downloads.chef.io/tools/habitat) is, we can deploy and run our habitat app in different infrastructure environments like bare metal, VM, containers, and PaaS.
-      - [Chef Habitat](https://downloads.chef.io/tools/habitat) Artificats (.hart) supports cross platform builds, thus we can be easily export the app to docker, tarball, Apache Mesos and Cloud Foundary.
+      - [Chef Habitat](https://downloads.chef.io/tools/habitat) Artifacts (.hart) supports cross platform builds, thus we can be easily export the app to docker, tarball, Apache Mesos and Cloud Foundary.
       - I gave a try on this, You can check the experiment [here](https://github.com/arunprakashpj/AutomateForGood/tree/main/export-docker-img-from-habitat).